 - Complicated Early Withdrawal Penalties.
 If you withdraw funds from your CD account before the maturity date, penalties apply, and understanding what exactly they entail can be confusing.

-If your funds are limited but you still want to start saving, an account with American Express Personal Savings may be right for you.
+If your funds are limited but you still want to start saving, an account with American Express National Bank may be right for you.
 The no fee and no minimum deposit features are great for beginning savers.
 If you’re shooting for a higher interest rate, there may be other options available, but the key is to take the time and do the research before making your final choice.